AgrDataSci/documentation/docs/02-planning/Stakeholder Engagement.md

 ### Should farmer participation be rewarded?

 This question requires careful thought.
 Providing a reward to motivate farmers could increase participation.
 But some types of rewards can undermine enthusiasm, curiosity, and the desire to learn, which are often the most important reasons for participation.
 In several tricot projects, farmers received extra seed of the variety they preferred.
-This kind of reward is closely tied to the goal of the project and motivates farmers not only to contribute, but also to pay attention to the process, andto be sure to pick a good technology option for their farm.
+This kind of reward is closely tied to the goal of the project and motivates farmers not only to contribute, but also to pay attention to the process, and to be sure to pick a good technology option for their farm.

-- Building partnerships (e.g., with NGOs, genebanks, seed companies).